JulianMerder/Thresholds-for-ecological-responses-to-global-change-do-not-emerge-from-empirical-data-code/README.md

 - reporting: should results be printed?
 - tbw: multiplicator for bandwith adjustment in kernel density estimation

-`meta_estimates.R`: calculates quantiles based on a gaussian kernel density estimation.
+`meta_estimate.R`: calculates quantiles based on a gaussian kernel density estimation.
 - points: a dataframe or matrix with two columns, where the first represents the explanatory variable (X), the second the response (LRR)
 - qu: a vector of quantiles you want to calculate.
 Note: should not be far below 5 % or far above 95% as for these cases the algorithm might not converge
 - tbw: a tuning factor for the bandwidth in kernel density estimations